tomverbeure/color3/README.md

 device.
 This daughter card also comes with a CD-ROM that contains an example with full source code to do an HDMI RX-HDMI TXa loopback.
 Even better: the CD-ROM can be downloaded [here](http://download.terasic.com/downloads/cd-rom/hdmi-fmc/).

-The only difference between the SiI9136-3 and SiI9136 seems to be the maximum pixel clock frequency (300MHz vs 165MHz), so it's very likely that this source code works with the regular SiI9136 to work as well.
+The only difference between the SiI9136-3 and SiI9136 seems to be the maximum pixel clock frequency (300MHz vs 165MHz), so the settings work just as well for the SiI9136.

-On the CD-ROM, the key code can be found here: ```Demonstration/tr5_fmcd_hdmi_rx_tx/software/TR5_FMC_HDMI/HDMI_TX.c:InitSII9136```.
+On the CD-ROM, the key code can be found here: `Demonstration/tr5_fmcd_hdmi_rx_tx/software/TR5_FMC_HDMI/HDMI_TX.c:InitSII9136`.

-While the code does not have anything like #defines, it should be sufficient to get something good going.
+The code of the CD-ROM is used to create the test image of the `bringup` project.

 There are other way to get programming information for these chips as well.
 For example, one could google "SiI9022A and SiI9024A Transmitter Programming Interface" and get lucky.
 The registers described in a document